Calling time on inefficiency: Helping contact centres save minutes, money and customers

-We showed that although outsourced teams were keeping call times down and saving valuable seconds, they weren’t upselling to the same extent as in-house teams, whose managers spent much more time coaching their advisors and holding one-to-ones.
+We showed that, although outsourced teams were keeping call times down and saving valuable seconds, they weren’t upselling to the same extent as in-house teams, whose managers spent much more time coaching their advisors and holding one-to-ones.
 It revealed the potential benefit of spending time coaching teams, and the opportunity to improve consistency so all customers can have the same brand experience.

-We saw plenty of opportunities to save more time for both customers and the client.
+We saw plenty of opportunities to save more time, both for customers and the client.
 Misdirected calls were eating up precious minutes, as were complicated calls that were being passed around to different teams before being resolved.
 Quantifying the impact of these issues on the operation enabled the leadership team to prioritise improvement efforts.

 If they’re not addressed quickly, tech problems and slow systems can easily become part of the norm, and it often takes an outside perspective to hold them up to the light.
 We found that slow-loading databases were dragging out customer call times, as advisors waited for pages to open.
 Inefficient systems also meant advisors were having to type the same information on multiple pages.
-We pinpointed the most sluggish systems, priority areas for upgrade and places where auto filling text could make a big difference.
+We pinpointed the most sluggish systems, priority areas for upgrade and places where auto-filling text could make a big difference.

-We know data only becomes useful to a business when it’s given context, properly analysed and used to create actionable next steps.
+We know data only becomes useful to a business when it is given context, properly analysed and used to create actionable next steps.
 That’s why we turn our insights into a list of improvement options.
 We quantify improvements with an estimate of time saved, so clients can clearly see the benefit of making changes and prioritise those that make the biggest impact.